martemyev/martemyev.github.io/docs/index.md

 # About me

-I am a Postdoctoral Research Associate at [Institute for Scientific Computation](http://www.isc.tamu.edu) at Texas A&M University.
+I am a Postdoctoral Research Associate at the [Institute for Scientific Computation](http://www.isc.tamu.edu) at Texas A&M University.
 Here I work with [Prof. Yalchin Efendiev](http://www.math.tamu.edu/~efendiev) and [Prof. Richard Gibson](http://geoweb.tamu.edu/profile/RGibson) on a project dedicated to seismic waves simulation using state-of-the-art multiscale methods.

 ## Education